ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST be used for disallowed approvals to the owner itself.
 - MUST NOT be used for transfer operations.
   - Use `ERC1155InsufficientApproval` instead.

-#### `ERC1155InsufficientApproval(address operator, uint256 id)`

-Indicates a failure with the `operator`'s approval in a transfer.

-##### Parameters

-- `address operator`: The address of who's transferring a token.
-- `uint256 id`: The token to be transferred.

-Used when the cause of failure is the operator's approval.

-- MUST be used when operator `isApprovedForAll(owner, operator, id)` is false.

 ### Error additions